LSanten/LSanten.github.io/_mms-md/MESH-CAP-G-1.md

 >
 My name is leon (they/any), and I went through the MESH program as part of the first-ever cohort.
 During my time, I observed very particular struggles concerning the management of large amounts of research papers, the management of knowledge obtained from all sorts of discussions and papers, and the creative work flow that drives our self-driven projects.
 >
 For instance, I noticed that many students didn't know that citation managers existed (why would you unless someone tells you?).
-During my actual [MESH capstone project](MMSSystemicCooperationInterface-A.md), I interviewed knowledge management experts and have since then learned a lot about **writing down insights in ways that are useful to my future self.
+During my actual [MESH capstone project](MMSSystemicCooperationInterface-A.md), I interviewed knowledge management experts and have since then learned a lot about **writing down insights in ways that are useful to my future self**.
 >
 With this learning journey in mind, I want to share with you a set of resources that might considerable ease your flow through MESH (and empower your sharp thinking).